Maianthemum mexicanum

 Maianthemum mexicanum is a perennial, terrestrial herb found as an understory species in moist forests.
 It is endemic to west-central Mexico.

 Description

-Plants grow 31–60 cm tall tall from branching rhizomes.
+Plants grow 31–60 cm tall from branching rhizomes.
 Roots are set along the rhizome.
 Stems are erect and grow in a zig-zag pattern.
 They are usually hairless but there may be small hairs on the ribs.

 Leaves

 There are usually 6-10 leaves 6.5–13 cm long by 2–5.3 cm wide, sessile or with short petioles.
 Leaf blades are hairless, lance- to egg-shaped with pointed tips and rounded to tapered bases.
 The upper surface is green, the lower glaucous.

 Flowering clusters

 Up to 110 flowers are set on an elongated panicle, that becomes diffusely branched in at maturity.
-The main axis is 6 cm long.
+The main axis is long.
 Short side branches (<1 cm long) have 4-10 flowers each.

 Flowers and fruits

 The flowers are yellowish-white, set on 0.7 to 1.5 mm long pedicels that have small, conical hairs.
 Tepals are ascending, inconspicuous and about 1 mm long.
 Stamens are inserted at the tepal bases.
 Fruits are rounded, 5–7 mm across, ripening to reddish brown.